 Two buoys will soon be visible in the Trondheim fjord in two separate locations, as part of a new National Research Infrastructure (OceanLab).
 One large buoy is located just west of Munkholmen, and one smaller buoy will be located near Røberget (Ingdalen, outside Orkland kommune).

-The buoys will collect continuous measurements of ocean environmental data.
+The buoys that collect continuous measurements of ocean environmental data.
 This is used for many applications including: improving environmental understanding, providing sites for in-situ lab experiments, testing of ocean sensing technology, education and science communication and supporting local environmental policymaking.

 The Munkholmen site is the primary platform for testing new instrumentation and monitoring the effect of the Nidelven river on the fjord.